aristides1000/tic_tac_toe_project/README.md

 - If you have any questions or problems about how to run this project, you can leave me a comment in the [issues section](https://github.com/aristides1000/tic_tac_toe_project/issues) of this repository, I am more than willing to help you.

 ### Usage

 Run main.rb with [Ruby V.3.0.0](https://www.ruby-lang.org/es/downloads/).

 ### Run tests

 Linters errors

 ## Game Description

 Tic-tac-toe is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a diagonal, horizontal, or vertical row is the winner

 ## How to play

-1. The interface of this game will be your computer's terminal.
-Search terminal in your computer to open it.
+1. This game will take place in your computer's terminal.
+In order to open the terminal you only need to search for 'terminal' in your computer or hit "Ctrl + \`" or "Cmd + `" to open it.
-2. In the terminal, use the command `cd` to go to the place where you have saved/cloned the Tic Tac Toe repository.
+2. In the terminal, type `cd` to go to the game's folder where you cloned the Tic Tac Toe repository.
 For example: Desktop/User/tic-tac-toe/.
-You may use the comand `ls` to see the files and repositories exitent in your current location.
+You can also use the comand `ls` to see the files listed in the folder.
-3. Now, use the comand `cd bin` again to enter the folder and execute `ruby main.rb` in the terminal to start the game.
+3. Now, use the comand `ruby main.rb` in the terminal to start the game.
 4. Enjoy the game!

 ## Game rules

-1. Type the name of Player1, which will be signed to the symbol 'X';
+1. Type the name for Player1, and it will be assigned the symbol 'X';
-2. Type the name of Player2, which will be signed to the symbol 'O';
+2. Type the name for Player1, and it will be assigned the symbol 'O';
-3. Now the first player ('X') can select any space to insert the value, follow your number keyboard to compare the available spaces:
+3. Now the first player can select any cell in the range of (1-9) to put his/her mark (X in this case)
-4. Remember not to insert any invalid number (above 9) or repeat the same number that is already taken by a symbol (no cheating!!);
+4. Remember to insert a valid number (from 1 to 9) and don't repeat any number that is already taken by a symbol;
-5. The winner will be the first player/symbol to complete a sequence of a row, column, or diagonal.
+5. The first player to complete three marks in a row, column, or diagonal line will be the winner.

 ## Authors